 Judy Jetson was the boy-crazy 16-year-old daughter of Jane and George.
 Judy displayed just about every teenage girl stereotype you can think of: cycling through boyfriends, video chatting endlessly, and venting to her (anthropomorphic robot) diary.
 More than anything, Judy worshipped the rock idol, Jet Screamer who sang “Eep Ppp Ork Ah Ah.”
 As far as fashion goes, Judy’s look holds up today with her platinum blonde ponytail and angular crop top.
 However, the ensemble still has forty years to go.

 The youngest of the Jetsons, Judy’s brother Elroy is only six-and-a-half years old.
 He displays an elevated level of intellect for his age, taking an interest in sciences like space history, cosmology, and astrophysics.
 Throughout the TV series, Elroy Jetson was acted by famed voice actor Daws Butler who also voiced Yogi Bear.

 The Theme Song

-But The Jetsons represents more than just a TV moment from the ?60s.
-With its colored animation, the show was a technological steppingstone that looked ahead an idyllic future in form as well as content.
-And while some of the Jetsons predictions have certainly come true ? like flat screens, Apple watches, Zoom calls, and dangerous levels of pollution ? not even Hoyt Curtain might have predicted the modern musical resurgence of the Jetson theme.
+But The Jetsons represents more than just a TV moment from the ’60s.
+With its colored animation, the show was a technological steppingstone that looked ahead to an idyllic future in form as well as the content.
+And while some of the Jetsons predictions have certainly come true – like flat screens, Apple watches, Zoom calls, and dangerous levels of pollution – not even Hoyt Curtain might have predicted the modern musical resurgence of the Jetson theme.
 Existing both in the future and in the past, only time will tell which elements from The Jetsons might still find a fanbase.